 What makes the Bend Academy so unique?

 Emily Rose began her education in fine art at Pratt Institute, focusing on human anatomy and painting.
-Ensuing her time at Pratt, she spent ten years studying art, design, business and agriculture throughout Africa, the Americas, and Asia, engaging in a wide range of art applications.
-She studied traditional drawing, painting,, landscape design, business, and is pursuing an education in architecture.
-During her years of self-education, she became involved in various business endeavors from international exportation and music promotion to designing, building and operating food production farms.
+Ensuing her time at Pratt, she spent ten years studying art, design, business and agriculture throughout Africa, the Americas, and Asia.
+During her years of self-education, she became involved in various business endeavors from international exportation and music promotion to designing, building and operating food production farms throughout Oregon.

 Emily Rose - Assistant Director